OCA/project/project_task_stage_state/README.rst

 |badge1| |badge2| |badge3| |badge4| |badge5|

-This module restores the `state` fields to Project Stages, removed in Odoo 8.0.
+This module restores the `state` fields to Project Task Stages, removed in Odoo 8.0.

 For some use cases it‘s necessary to be able to map the multiple Stages into a few broad groups.